 - Distribution or payment to a beneficiary of the borrower, or to an individual or entity that will retain an ownership interest in the borrower

 - There are no geographic restrictions for this program.

-What type of businesses qualify for these type loans?
+What types of businesses qualify for the USDA commercial loan program?

 - For-profit or nonprofit businesses

 - Food supply chain entrepreneurs

 - Individual borrowers must be citizens of the United States or reside in the U.S. after being legally admitted for permanent residence